chinanf-boy/cargo-book-zh/src/reference/cargo-targets.md

 > is `false` if at least one target is manually defined in `Cargo.toml`.
 > Beginning with the 2018 edition, the default is always `true`.

-[Build cache]: ../guide/build-cache.md
+[build cache]: ../guide/build-cache.md
-[Rust Edition]: ../../edition-guide/index.html
+[rust edition]: ../../edition-guide/index.html
 [`--test` flag]: ../../rustc/command-line-arguments.html#option-test
 [`cargo bench`]: ../commands/cargo-bench.md
 [`cargo build`]: ../commands/cargo-build.md